 The discussion/debate is usually lively, because the seminars are chosen by the students themselves.
-Over a two-year period 25-30 seminars are offered, on topics as diverse as A Beginner's Guide to World Domination, T'ai Chi: A Way of Life, Wiseguys, Whackos and Whiners, Soundtrack to Rebellion: Metal, Punk, and Hardcore, Drinking Up: The History and Science of Alcohol, Invest Like Buffett, or Mysteries of the Brain.
+Over a two-year period 25-30 seminars are offered, on topics as diverse as The Science of Baking, Monsters, Crochet: Pattern and Improvisation, Drinking Up: The History and Science of Alcohol, From the Clash to Kendrick: The Art of Protest Music, Corporate Scandals and Business's Dark Side, and CAMP!